splendiddata/server_promotion_hook/README.md

 #### Remarks:
-the public execute permission is absolutely necessary because the function will be invoked for every body / thing that is connected to the database.
+the public execute permission is absolutely necessary because the function will be invoked for everybody / everything that is connected to the database.

 Having public access granted to everybody might tempt people to execute the server\_promotion\_hook.on\_promote\_server(boolean) function at any time.
 But